Skip to content

 agent.sql_policy.provider Python class path in module:Class format.
 Required when enabled.

-SqlPolicyConfig.raw Full raw agent.sql_policy mapping passed to the plugin.
+SqlPolicyConfig.raw Full raw agent.sql_policy mapping passed to the provider.

 enforce_read(sql, datasource, dialect, principal) Called before read SQL is executed.